 Model development

 In the model development step, a clinical prediction model was developed in the high-volume centre development sample.
 The model was developed using logistic regression.
 The dependent variable was all-cause mortality within 30 days of trauma, and the independent variables SBP, RR, and GCS were modelled as previously described.
-To avoid overfitting the model, a bootstrap procedure was used to estimate a linear shrinkage factor that was based on the calibration slope, it was then applied to the model coefficients [28].
+To avoid overfitting the model, a bootstrap procedure was used to estimate a linear shrinkage factor, defined as the mean calibration slope across 1000 bootstrap samples, that was then applied to the model coefficients [28].
 The shrunk model was used to estimate the probability of all-cause 30-day mortality in the development sample.
-A grid search was performed across estimated probabilities in the development sample to identify the cutoff value that optimised overtriage while keeping undertriage at less than 5% [19].
+A grid search was performed across estimated probabilities in the development sample to identify the cutoff value that optimised overtriage while attempting to keep undertriage at less than 5% [19].
 This cutoff value was then used to classify patients as having major or minor trauma.

 Model validation